dsccommunity/ActiveDirectoryCSDsc/DSCResources/MSFT_AdcsAuthorityInformationAccess/README.md

 # Description

-This resource can be used to configure the Authority Information Access and Online Responder OCSP extensions of certificates issued by an Active Directory Certificate Authority.
+This resource can be used to configure the URIs in the Authority Information Access and Online Responder OCSP extensions of certificates issued by an Active Directory Certificate Authority.